Skip to Content

 These are basic examples of flare screens that are utilized by offensive players near the top and wing areas of the basketball court.

-In terms of initial occupied areas of the court, 1 begins at the top, 2 starts near the left side wing, and 3 begins near the right side low post area, which is also indicative of good spacing concepts.
+In terms of the setup, 1 begins at the top, 2 starts near the left side wing, and 3 begins near the right side low post area, which is also indicative of good spacing concepts.

 It should also be noted that the defender, X1, is guarding 1 with standard man to man defense.

-In terms of initial occupied areas of the court, 1 begins at the high post area near the free throw line, 2 begins near the left side wing, and 3 starts near the left side low post area.
+For the initial setup, 1 begins at the high post area near the free throw line, 2 begins near the left side wing, and 3 starts near the left side low post area.
 Moreover, X2 is covering 2 with standard man to man defense.

 To start the action, 2 cuts to the left side corner via the flare screen set by 3.
-After that happens, 2 receives the ball from 1 and takes the open jump shot.
+After that happens, 2 receives the ball from 1 and could take the open jump shot.

-The flare screen is potentially effective because it is generally difficult for the off-ball defender to see the screen, fight over the top of the screen, or evade the screen altogether by going under it while providing adequate help defense if necessary.
+The flare screen is potentially effective because it can be generally difficult for the off-ball defender to see the screen, fight over the top of the screen, or evade the screen altogether by going under it while providing adequate help defense if necessary.

 Furthermore, the offensive player that uses the flare screen would cut away from the ball as opposed to cutting towards it, which an offensive player would perform with basketball screens such as the cross screen or the down screen.